davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-declarative.md

-{pivotal-gemfire-name} can make testing difficult in some cases, especially when tests have to be written as integration tests to assert the correct behavior.
+VMware GemFire can make testing difficult in some cases, especially when tests have to be written as integration tests to assert the correct behavior.
 This can be very costly and lengthens the feedback cycle.
 Fortunately, you can write unit tests as well.